jdmc24/PLFinal-Portfolio/README.md

-# ProductLab Portfolio Demo
+# ProductLab Portfolio

-Welcome to Jake's final Portfolio Demo repository.
+Welcome to Jake McCorkle's final Portfolio Demo repository.

 Thanks to the judges, Liam, Jake, and the admin team for organizing the ProductLab program.